Challenges Faced by Floyd Mayweather Jr.: Obstacles and Turning Points

 December 21, 2011: Mayweather Sentenced to Jail for Battery

-August 3, 2012: Mayweather Released from Prison
+August 3, 2012: Mayweather Released From Prison

-On August 3, 2012, Mayweather was released from prison after serving two months of his jail term for domestic abuse.
+On August 3, 2012, Floyd Mayweather was released from prison after serving two months of his jail term for domestic abuse.

 February 4, 2015: Mayweather Denied Visa to Australia